Intelligence Center of Excellence competes in TRADOC Best Squad Competition 2024

 |0

-This work, Intelligence Center of Excellence competes in TRADOC Best Squad Competition 2024, by SGT Craig Jensen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Intelligence Center of Excellence competes in TRADOC Best Squad Competition 2024 [Image 5 of 5], by SGT Craig Jensen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.